jackburkhardt/site-old/content/blog/esports-games-tf2-overwatch.md

 ---
-title: "Esports Games": Team Fortress 2 and Overwatch
+title: "\"Esports Games\": Team Fortress 2 and Overwatch"
 date: 2021-02-02
 description: "Taking a look at what makes a good esports game through the lens of a bad esports game."
 tags: [tf2, esports, game design]